 These caterpillars can defoliate your plant very rapidly, but if this happens don’t despair.
 Once the caterpillars are under control, the plant will spring back with new dark green leaves very quickly.

-A fungal disease known as Anthracnose is sometimes a problem for Adenium.
-If you your plant’s leaves develop tan lesions and then turn yellow and fall off, Anthracnose is probably the problem.
+A fungal disease called Anthracnose is sometimes a problem for Adenium.
+If your plant’s leaves develop tan lesions and then turn yellow and fall off, Anthracnose is probably the problem.